Eschatologue/CM_wiki/includes/abbreviations.md

 *[Lightly Obscured]: Sight-based checks has Disadvantage to see something in it.
 *[Heavily Obscured]: Sight-based checks auto-fails trying to see something in it.

+*[Difficult Terrain]: Every foot of movement in that space costs double.

 <!--- Actions --->

 <!---